benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q116.png)

-_**Q117:** Any person for whom the average model year of his owned vehicles is greater than 2010_
+_**Q117:** Any person whose owned vehicles have an average model year greater than 2010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q117.png)

-_**Q134:** Any person for whom the number of distinct colors of all vehicles owned by people he knows - is not more than 3_
+_**Q134:** Any person that the number of distinct colors of all vehicles owned by people he knows - is not more than 3_ Any person whose know

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q134.png)

-_**Q135:** Any person for whom the average model year of all vehicles owned by people he knows - is at least 2010_
+_**Q135:** Any person that the average model year of all vehicles owned by people he knows - is at least 2010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q135.png)

 _**Q137:** Any phone A that called phones B that made calls.
-The cumulative duration of all the calls that all these B phones made is more than 100 minutes_
+The cumulative duration of all calls that all these B phones made is greater than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q137.png)